systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 Team member - max 3 reminders every 4'th day and contact manager 4 days after 3'd reminder
 Manager: |br|
-- 2 times a week check authors which are overdure more than 20 days
+- 2 times a week check authors which are overdure more than 20 days |br|
 - check for replies from "on-hold" authors once a month (preferably last day of the month)